SwissDataScienceCenter/renku/docs/docs/02-admins/04-openshift/01-setup.md

             cidr: 172.31.0.0/16
 ```

-### On the Renku side
+## After deployment

-In order to use this service account, which is cluster specific, the Renku
+### Service account configuration

-platform needs to be configured for that.
-It's a two phase approach:
+In order to make use of the service account created above, the Renku platform must be configured.
+More specifically, the resources pools that will target the OpenShift cluster must be configured.
+It's a two step process:

 1. A Cluster object must be created with the name of the service account to be
 used
-2. A resource pool must be configured to use this
+2. Each resource pool targeting the cluster must be configured to use it

 <!--
     To be added: